 We are committed to making Ekone Summer Camp accessible to a wide range of children, cultivating leadership among campers, and providing meaningful volunteer opportunities for adults.

 Scholarship availability depends on the generosity of many individual donors.
 If you’d like to contribute to a deserving child’s camp experience, please consider making a tax-deductible donation today!
-We match all donations dollar for dollar.

 Dedicated and talented adult volunteers help make Ekone Summer Camps such a one-of-a-kind experience.
 Past volunteers have led groups of campers to create incredible art installations, buildings, dramatic productions, and nature councils, and have offered teachings on wilderness skills, animals, botany, plant medicine, livestock, permaculture, and gardening…just to name a few examples!
 If you have a special talent to share with children, please consider offering your skills at camp.